viktornilsson/viktornilsson.github.io/_posts/2024-11-01-fotmob-auth.md

 - Secret Lyrics

 Expected Output: `610A1D52E15A31C70DDA2B19E6DEF79D`

+The last piece that solved the puzzle was when we converted the JS input string and C# input string to hex values.
+Then we found out that the line endings where different.

 After multiple refinements, my C# implementation finally produced this exact output, confirming that I had successfully reverse-engineered the authentication mechanism.